singhgautam7/GCP-PDE-preparation---GRS/study_material/others/tensorflow_terminology.md

 - **Precision**: The positive predictive value how many times it correctly predicted a thing as its classification (eg cat)
 - **Recall**: The true positive rate, How many times a think is in the class (the actual number of cats)

-# Common Facts for examination
+# Common Facts/Terminologies for examination

 ### Clustering
 It is unsupervised learning technique for identifying group of similar entities